Why Do You Feel Hungry All the Time?

 There have been many theories to explain this.
 Some suggest that because alcohol lowers inhibitions, we tend to eat more.
 Others say other social factors are at play when we drink in the company of others.
 But recent research has shown that alcohol affects hunger inside our brains, with or without drinking buddies.

-Scientists showed this using mice as subjects.
+Scientists showed this comparison using mice as subjects.
 They kept the mice separate to eliminate any social explanations and studied their brains (specifically the hypothalamus) after they were injected with alcohol for three days.
 The researchers found that alcohol stimulates neurons in the hypothalamus that usually light up when you experience starvation.
 As you might expect, stimulating these neurons can make you very hungry.